 What we like: Good looks, durable materials, and impressive sustainability measures.

-What we don’t: Fit a little big; expensive for a 2-layer design.
+What we don’t: Fit is a little big; expensive for a 2-layer design.

-The Storm Shift is Patagonia’s premium resort pant and a big step up from most of the 2-layer offerings here.
-First off, you get solid weatherproofing by way of a Gore-Tex membrane and a robust 150-denier shell fabric with DWR finish.
+The Storm Shift is one of Patagonia’s premium resort pants and a big step up from most of the 2-layer offerings here.
+First, you get solid weatherproofing by way of a Gore-Tex membrane and a robust 150-denier shell fabric with a DWR finish.
 Vents on the outside of the thigh effectively dump heat (we’ve found outer-thigh vents to be better performing than those on the inner thigh), and a brushed tricot liner adds a high-end feel that slides on nicely over baselayer bottoms.
-Fit-wise, the Storm Shift falls slightly on the big and baggy end (with a 31-in. waist and size medium, we had the side elastic tabs as tight as they would go), but its articulated cut and two inseam options should keep most skiers happy.
+Fit-wise, the Storm Shift falls slightly on the big and baggy end (with a 31-in. waist and size medium, we had the side elastic tabs as tight as they would go), but the articulated cut and two inseam options should keep most skiers happy.

 See the Men's Patagonia Storm Shift See the Women's Patagonia Storm Shift